 I am qualified to work with adults, children and adolescent.

-I am a member of the British Association for Counselling and Psychotherapy and I work to their guidelines and code of ethics.
-I am also signed up to their voluntary register.
+I am a registered member of the British Association for Counselling and Psychotherapy and I work to their guidelines and code of ethics.

 Training, qualifications & experience